1. Osome Blog UK

 • Low tax rates or local corporate tax exemption (if no business is conducted within the territory of incorporation);

-• Offer corporation privacy and banking;
+• Offer corporation privacy and bank accounts;

 • Reporting requirements are minimal;